Tya Language Specification

 Stringable is the standard human-readable formatting protocol.
 A class

-implements it by providing to_s(), which returns a string and should be
+implements it by providing to_string(), which returns a string and should be

 side-effect free for ordinary formatting use.
 Number, String, Array, Dict,